-Clarification statement: These standards are designed to be a review from grade 2, when students learned about the difference between physical geography and political geography, and a transition from grade 3, when students studied the relationships between geography and human activity in Massachusetts and New England.

-Topic 2: Ancient civilizations of North America
+Topic 2.
+Ancient civilizations of North America

-Supporting Question: How do archaeologists develop theories about early migrations to the Americas and early civilizations there?
+Supporting Question: How do archaeologists develop theories about ancient migrations?

-Using websites such as the National Park Service Bering Land Bridge site, research competing theories about the origins of people in North America (e.g., theories that people migrated across a land bridge that connected present-day Siberia to Alaska or theories that they came by a maritime route) and evidence for dating the existence of early populations in North America to about 15,000 years ago.
+Evaluate competing theories about the origins of people in North America (e.g., theories that people migrated across a land bridge that connected present-day Siberia to Alaska or theories that they came by a maritime route) and evidence for dating the existence of early populations in North America to about 15,000 years ago.